This post has already been read 1552 times!

 This place has for long remained neglected, without showcasing its importance and uniqueness on tourist map.
 But it has seen major infrastructure uplift in the recent years that is pushing tourism in this region.
 Along with globalization and social media push, this place is slowly becoming more visible and talked about as major tourist center for Buddhist as well as non Buddhist tourists.

-This sacred city has multiple monuments, clustered in three groups, the Nirvana site, the central stupa and surrounding monasteries, and Ramabhar stupa.
+This sacred city of Kushinagar has multiple monuments, clustered in three groups, the Nirvana site, the central stupa and surrounding monasteries, and Ramabhar stupa.

 Nirvana Temple is one of the most frequented among Buddhism shrines in the world.
 The place evokes emotion for every Buddhist because it is the same temple near which, Buddha died.

 Nirvana Temple houses a statue of reclining Lord Buddha that is 6 meters long.
 It is believed that this statue represents the very last moments of Lord Buddha i.e. moments before he attained Mahaparinirvana.
 You will find monks sitting around the statue for hours and doing religious prayers.